 - Event-specific priorities

-Quality training supports sustainability.
+Quality training is what supports sustainability.

 Recovery as a Lifestyle Component